Skip to main content

 The Roam can share its Bluetooth link with the rest of your Sonos system, as well as “grab” music from a playing Sonos room and continue playback itself, even once out of range of WiFi (using your phone’s cellular data connection) using our new Sound Swap feature.

-Why you might consider the Move:
+Why you might consider the Move or Move 2:

 • Can be used as part of an existing Sonos system when at home, or as a standalone speaker when on-the-go.